 Complaining about planning decisions

-In some cases, complaints about how DOE Planning handled a planning application can be referred to the Northern Ireland Ombudsman.
-The Ombudsman will expect you to have used the DOE Planning's Complaints Procedure before they will accept a complaint.
+In some cases, your complaint can be referred to the Northern Ireland Ombudsman.
+The Ombudsman will expect you to have used the council’s complaints procedure before they will accept a complaint.